 Thing is, I fought against a pretty persistent astrologer who, when I was in my twenties, insisted that I was going to be a writer.
 No, I insisted right back, I want to be a photographer.
 I want to be the next Margaret Bourke-White.

 Turns out, I don’t have the chutzpah of Margaret Bourke-White.
 Long story short, I have file cabinets filled with slides.
 Boxes crammed with prints and negatives.
 Stashes of cameras and lenses, books and darkroom doodads.
 I recently, finally, threw out the remaining rolls of undeveloped film.

 There’s no point in being a photographer when everyone has a better camera in their phone than I have in my basement.
 I loved learning about Ansel Adams’s Zone System.
 I didn’t much like lugging a tripod and lenses.
 Now I see photographers hand-holding humungous lenses.
 The technology has gone crazy.
-Yes, the stuff posted on this site is and will be my own, but I make no claim to being a photographer.
-I had fun with it, and someday I might buy a digital body for my Canon lenses, but for now, I’m fine leaving it to others.
+Yes, the stuff posted on this site is and will be my own (unless otherwise noted), but I make no claim to being a photographer.
+I had fun with it, and I even bought a digital body for my Canon lenses, but for the most part, I’m fine leaving it to others.

 But why write?